Joint modeling with time-dependent treatment and heteroskedasticity: Bayesian analysis with application to the Framingham Heart Study: Introduction

-The present investigation is motivated by data from the Framingham Heart Study (\citealp{dawber1951}), an observational cohort study across multiple generations aimed to identify the common factors or characteristics that contribute to CVD.
-In the past, the Framingham Heart Study data have been used to investigate the associations between various blood pressure components, including systolic blood pressure (SBP), diastolic blood pressure (DBP), and pulse pressure (PP), with the risk of developing CVD (see for example~\citealp{levy1999, kannel1996,Franklin2014,Franklin2015,Nayor2018}).
-In addition, the Framingham Heart Study data have been used to study the hemodynamic patterns of age-related changes in blood pressure (\citealp{Kannel1971, Franklin1999, Franklin2009}). \citet{Hathaway1993} reported a significant association between variance of SBP and subsequent coronary heart disease among a group of 516 women in the Framingham Heart Study.
+The present investigation is motivated by data from the Framingham Heart Study~\cite{dawber1951}, an observational cohort study across multiple generations aimed to identify the common factors or characteristics that contribute to CVD.
+In the past, the Framingham Heart Study data have been used to investigate the associations between various blood pressure components, including systolic blood pressure (SBP), diastolic blood pressure (DBP), and pulse pressure (PP), with the risk of developing CVD (see for example Levy~\cite{levy1999}; Kannel~\cite{kannel1996}; Franklin~\cite{Franklin2015}; Nayor et al.~\cite{Nayor2018}).
+In addition, the Framingham Heart Study data have been used to study the hemodynamic patterns of age-related changes in blood pressure~\cite{Kannel1971, Franklin1999, Franklin2009}.
+Hathaway and D’Agostino~\cite{Hathaway1993} reported a significant association between variance of SBP and subsequent coronary heart disease among a group of 516 women in the Framingham Heart Study.
 Their approach resembled a two-step joint model (an earlier version of the current joint model framework).
-Summary statistics based on regression of the SBP on age and the original observed repeated measurements of SBP were considered as independent predictors in a logistic regression model for coronary heart disease.
-This two-step approach, however, is known to produce biased estimates in the joint model literature (\citealp{Tsiatis2004, Rizopoulos2012}).
+Summary statistics, such as the mean, the variance or average difference, based on regression of the SBP on age and the original observed repeated measurements of SBP were considered as independent predictors in a logistic regression model for coronary heart disease.
+This two-step approach, however, is known to produce biased estimates in the joint model literature~\cite{Tsiatis2004, Rizopoulos2012}.